How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 1. Determine who is actually in charge of making the purchasing decisions in your industry.

-In B2B, there are most likely many people involved in making the decision to buy your product or service.
+In B2B, there are most likely many people involved in deciding to buy your product or service.
 The CEO might be the one pulling out his credit card, but he is probably not the one who did the initial research.

 2. Interview an actual person.